People directorate quarterly service report - where we are now

 3.1.04 Ofsted judgement at least good or outstanding for early help settings

-Following a recent inspection, 100% of PVI settings are now OFSTED graded good or outstanding.
+100% of PVI settings are currently graded good or better.

 Areas for improvement

 L178 Number of household nights in B&B accommodation

 Over quarter 3, the number of households in B&B has been above target but those accommodated are single households with multiple and often complex needs.
 In a number of cases, B&B out of area has been the only safe option for a household whilst the team work to relieve their homelessness and seeking to support with a number of other needs.
 The Housing and Welfare Team have worked hard in the quarter to find sustainable accommodation for these households and B&B is only used where the customer may be at risk of harm in Bracknell, or for a short period of emergency housing whilst an assessment is undertaken of the needs and duties.

 NB: It is important to explain that this measure is an annualised target and broken down into quarters for the purpose of reporting.
 We anticipate the overall picture at year end looking much more as projected.

 L202 Number of families turned around through Family Focus

 No claims were submitted during the quarter for turned around families – claims were deferred to next quarter.

 L368 Achievement gap between disadvantaged pupils and their peers at KS2

 28.0% against a target of 25%, however, progress for disadvantaged pupils continues to improve in all subjects.